Did you know the Money tree you own has fantastic meaning in Feng Shui and symbolizes affluence and nobility to anyone who cares for it?

 Money Tree Meaning Based on Numbers of Leaves

-Did you know the cluster of leaves on the Money Tree’s branch differs in number?
+The cluster of leaves on the Money tree’s branch differs in number.

 The branches may have four or five leaves at most, making a branch with six or more leaves a rarity and considered a sign of great fortune.